su-ntu-ctp/6m-software-1.1-sd-intro/README.md

 ## Lesson Objectives

 Learners will understand:
-- What makes a great developer.
 - What is a programming language and why do we need them.
-- The difference between compiler, transpiler and interpreter.
+- The difference between compiler, and interpreter.
 - What is a software development environment.

 Learners will be able to: